Neendoor: Demographics

 The population of Neendoor is primarily of Hindus and Knanaya Catholics.
 The famous lord Muruga temple Neendoor Subrahmanya Swami Temple is located in this place.
 The patron saint of the area is St. Michael, after whom the local parish church is named.
 Fr.
 Shaji Vadakkethotty is the present parish priest who is also the superior of missionaries of St. Pius X, Arch Eparchy of Kottayam and former forane vicar of Holy Family Forane Church, Rajapuram.
 With the increase in automobile population, gone are the days of quite streets and all people walking to church for Sunday masses.
 A significant percentage of Neendoor's residents of Kna heritage has migrated to the US, Australia and the UK in the last few decades.
 With the privatization of professional colleges many and attending engineering and other technical schools lately.
-One of the recent trent seen among the younger generation is to get into a medical career (such as nursing, or X-ray technician) and to find a job abroad.
+One of the recent trends is the younger generation pursuing medical careers (such as nursing, or X-ray technician) and to find a job abroad.